 This is a great idea for making steak go a long way, if needed: and the longer you leave it in the lemon-thyme dressing, the tastier it will be.

 This is a versatile (and forgiving) everything-but-the-kitchen sink recipe, because you can customise it with whatever tasty snippets you have on hand.
-Although this combination of sweet, salty and spicy is hard to beat, you could try it with bacon, spinach, or parmesan if you’re feeling adventurous.
+Although this combination of sweet, salty and spicy is hard to beat, you could try it with bacon, spinach, or parmesan too.

 The ultimate finger food isn’t just for cocktails!
 These sausage rolls are a great addition to any picnic, and there’s a very nice smug-kitchen-wizard feeling about making them from scratch.